helgui/SfmDataGenerator/README.md

 [Demo]()

 ## Pre-requisite
-SfmDataGenerator is written using OpenCV library with modified Viz module, which you can build from [repository](https://github.com/helgui/opencv).
+SfmDataGenerator is written in OpenCV environment.
+It uses modified OpenCV Viz module ([repo](https://github.com/helgui/viz)) with access to low-level VTK routines.
 If you already have an OpenCV library installed, you only need to rebuild Viz module.
 ## Use
 See [manual](MANUAL.md)
 ## Author